BIMSBbioinfo/bimsbbioinfo.github.io/training.markdown

 ---------------------------------------

-### Bioinformatics walk-in clinics
+### Bioinformatics consulations
-Bioinformatics platform is offering walk-in clinics to help researchers with their bioinformatics questions and provide discussion.
-The clinics takes place every 30-45 days, it is announced via e-mail through MDC maillists.
+Bioinformatics platform is offering consultation servive to help researchers with their bioinformatics questions and provide discussion.
+The services can be booked over the "Open Iris" system.

 #### **How it works**
-Bring your bioinformatics problems/questions (and data if you have), no appointment needed.
+Bring your bioinformatics problems/questions (and data if you have).
 We will advise you on how to deal with your problem and/or refer you to other platforms or groups who can best advise you.
 The format is one-to-one consultation.
-This is not a course, lecture or a tutorial with a predefined agenda.
+This is just a consultation service, not "analyze my data" service.
 Some of the things we can help with are listed below:

 * Sequence analysis